bsurmanski/wlc/README.md

 OWL is a new language meant to be used in a system level context.
 As such, there will be no garbage collector, no virtual machine, etc.

+## Language Summary
+The OWL language is an object-oriented system level programming language without a garbage collector.
+It is intended to be used in real time applications where low overhead is important.
+The basic design and syntax follows that of C, only deviating where a given choice no longer makes sense in a modern context or where the compromise between pleasing code outweighs any slight compiler complexity incurred.

+The most obvious deviant features are classes, pointer syntax, cast syntax, tuples, importing, function overloading and optional semicolons.

+The language can currently interface with C by importing C headers, as an extension (see 'importc' Use Extension).

+The current feature set rivals that of C, with some additional primitive types (mainly classes, tuples, and dynamic arrays).

+There is also a planned subset of OWL called WL, without object oriented features.

 ## Features

 * statically typed